Proposed Excess Member Balance Tax Calculator

 Comments by the assistant treasurer, Stephen Jones, in supporting the government’s position were disturbing.
 “For a matter of context, the average balance on retirement today is somewhere between $150,000 and $200,000 – that’s a long way south of the $3 million threshold that has been set in the bill before the house, and it’s for that reason that we’re confident that less than 0.5 per cent of all fund members will be caught by the new provision.”
 This completely ignores the reason for this particular amendment.
 There is no doubt that the number of individuals currently affected will be relatively small.
 Without indexation, a 3.5% inflation rate would ensure that a 30-year-old now would be subjected to the tax if they had $1.24m, at today’s value, at age 60.
 To leave indexation in the hands of the government of the day has proved problematic in so many areas where indexation should be the norm.
 The government is clearly comfortable in adding one more.
 Do they feel that a retirement balance of $200,000 is reasonable and $1.24m excessive?
 Probably.
 Or are they simply using forward revenue projections to pad the budget? – Interestingly this has already been included in forward revenue projections in the expectation that this Bill will pass.

-There is a possibility that this measure will be stopped in the Senate.
-More than likely it will proceed with some modification.
-We shall see.
-Currently the Government is sticking to their position that the Bill does not need any alteration and should be passed unaltered.
-The Greens disagree.
-They believe the cap is too high and that the bill should be even more severe.
-Clearly the Greens will support the bill as it stands.
-The Coalition reject the bill but do not have the numbers in the senate without the support of the minor parties and independents.
-Most of them are opposed to the bill in its current form but it is not yet clear if enough of them are.
-Interestingly, Labor party luminary, Paul Keating, has called for the limit to be increased to $5m or, at least be indexed (he has referred to the lack of indexation as unconscionable).
-He has also expressed his opposition to the taxing of unrealised gains.
-Incidentally, the Coalition has stated that they would reverse this measure, when next they are in power, but they would need to gain control both house of parliament to do so and that is a considerable hurdle.
-I am also reminded of the historical statement that “income tax is a temporary war time measure.”
+The measure has failed to be voted on in the Senate as it was not included in the schedule of business.
+(See Important Update above) The Government stuck to their position that the Bill did not need any alteration and should be passed unaltered.
+The Greens disagreed.
+They believe the cap is too high and that the bill should be even more severe – so they would have supported the Bill, rather than oppose it.
+The Coalition rejected the measures but would have required the support of the minor parties and independents.
+Most of them were opposed to the bill in its current form which would be why the government removed it from further consideration – they believed it would fail.
+Even Labor party luminary, Paul Keating, called for the limit to be increased to $5m or, at least be indexed (he referred to the lack of indexation as unconscionable).
+He has also expressed his opposition to the taxing of unrealised gains

 The Government’s Bill